 That deep passion is what keeps me in my studio endlessly creating.
 It's also what reaches my collector's hearts.
 Ultimately it's my collector's lifetime of enjoyment that keeps me searching the depths of the light.

 Her work has been exhibited in shows throughout the eastern U.S. including the Pastel Society of America Annual Juried Exhibition, the Northeast National Pastel Exhibition and the Shades of Pastel National Exhibition.
 She exhibits regularly at Off the Wall Gallery in Skippack, PA and is also represented on-line through her own website, www.susanklinger.com and Xanadu Gallery in Scottsdale, AZ.
 She is the recipient of numerous awards and honors, including awards in several national exhibitions.
 She was also the recipient of a Lifetime Achievement Award given by the Perkiomen Valley School District Foundation for promotion of the arts.
 She is a signature member of the Pastel Society of America, the Maryland Pastel Society and the Catharine Lorillard Wolfe Art Club.
-She is an elected artist member of the American Artist’s Professional League and also a member of the Southeastern Pastel Society, Greater Norristown Art League, Perkiomen Valley Art Center, and Philadelphia Tri State Artist’s Equity.
-Most recently Ms. Klinger was offered and accepted membership in the Montgomery County Guild of Professional Artists.
+She is an elected artist fellow of the American Artist’s Professional League and also a member of the Southeastern Pastel Society, Greater Norristown Art League, Perkiomen Valley Art Center, and the Montgomery County Guild of Professional Artists.

-Ms. Klinger taught fine art at Perkiomen Valley High School in Collegeville, PA, for 34 years, retiring in June 2014.
+Ms. Klinger taught fine art at Perkiomen Valley High School in Collegeville, PA, for 34 years, until her retirement.
 During her tenure at Perkiomen Valley, she served as the chairperson of the fine arts department for 14 years and was the dual credit instructor in drawing and painting for Montgomery County Community College.
 She also has served as an adjunct instructor at Cabrini College and she has taught painting workshops for adults.
 Currently, in addition to creating her art, she is teaching art privately.
 She received a bachelor’s degree in art from Millersville University, and a master’s degree (M.Ed.
 Art) from Kutztown University.